RodrigoDornelles/3bc-lang/README.md

 ## How to "Hello World" ##

-This steps will guide you to run the hello world example and have first 3bc program running in your machine,  let get's started
+These steps will guide you to run the hello world example and to have your first 3BC program running in your machine, let get's started.

-After download the binary on release session, just decompress on folder and execute from command line: change the `[filename.3bc]` to file that you want to execute, you can use one source file from the examples folder like `helloworld.3bc`
+After downloading the binary on the [releases](#https://github.com/RodrigoDornelles/3bc-lang/releases) page, just decompress the file and utilize the command line to interpret the source code using the compiler according to your operating system: [windows](#windows),[mac osx](#mac--unix--linux), [unix](#mac--unix--linux), [linux](#mac--unix--linux)

 ### example: `helloworld.3bc` ###